IntelligentImaging/t2-recon-pipeline/README.md

 `sh reg-fetal -w bmnxbSVRTK_subjID_FLIRTto_fxs1.nii.gz`<br>Then, we take the twice-registered image and combine the part 1 and part 2 transforms:<br>`sh combineTransforms-t2pipeline.sh bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz`<br>This generates bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz and bmnxbSVRTK_subjID_FLIRTto_STA.tfm.<br>You can then safely use `sh choosereg.sh bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz`

 The latter (#3) is likely the best option in terms of quality and consistency.

+## Bash error: "[[: not found"
+This happens on Ubuntu sometimes.
+Try calling the script with `bash script.sh` instead of `sh script.sh`

 # Flywheel Data Management
 flywheel-*.sh scripts are used to manage data downloads from FlyWheel.